 If a biopsy is done, it will be a core needle biopsy, which usually takes about 30 minutes.
 The tissue sample will be sent to a laboratory, where a specialist doctor called a pathologist will check for any cell changes.

 In some cases, a kidney tumour will turn out to be benign (not cancer).
 Benign kidney growths, including oncocytoma and angiomyolipoma, can cause problems, and treatment may be similar to the treatment for early kidney cancer.

 Grading kidney cancer

-By examining a tissue sample taken during a biopsy or surgery, doctors can see how similar the cancer cells look to normal cells and estimate how fast the cancer would grow without any treatment.
+By examining a tissue sample taken during a biopsy or after surgery, doctors can see how similar the cancer cells look to normal cells and estimate how fast the cancer is likely to be growing.
 This is called grading.
-It helps them decide what follow-up treatment you might need and whether to consider a clinical trial.
+It helps the doctors decide what follow-up treatment you might need and whether to consider a clinical trial.

 There are different systems for grading kidney cancer.
 The Fuhrman system has been widely used in Australia, but a newer system called the International Society of Urological Pathology (ISUP) system has been introduced.
 Both systems grade kidney cancer from 1 to 4, with grade 1 being the slowest growing and grade 4 the fastest growing.